Prepare a hull for the win!

 Sailboat hull preparation

-Tough debate!
-Is it better to improve the glide even more and do without the strainer, at the risk of swallowing plastic bags and algae through the sea water inlet?
+A tough debate!
+Is it better to improve glide still further and dispense with the strainer altogether, at the risk of swallowing plastic bags and seaweed through the seawater inlet?
 The skippers of our Grand Surprise could also have fitted a flatter strainer.

 Préparation de carène de voilier